 As discussed previously, we consolidate the accounts of our Operating Partnership and its subsidiaries into our financial statements.
 However, we do not own 100% of the Operating Partnership.
 We also do not own 100% of certain consolidated real estate joint ventures.
-The amounts reported for noncontrolling interests on our Consolidated Balance Sheets represent the portion of these consolidated entities' equity that we do not own.
-The amounts reported for noncontrolling interests on our Consolidated Statements of Operations represent the portion of these entities' net income not allocated to us.
+The amounts reported for noncontrolling interests on our Consolidated Balance Sheets represent the portion of these consolidated statements of Operations represent the portion of these entities' net income not allocated to us.